 The beautiful thing is no one is the finished product, and even professional photographers are constantly looking for ways to improve.
 For me, I’ve no doubt my photos will look very different to the ones I take today, and that really excites me.

 If you’re looking at upgrading your gear then check out my post ‘The 11 Best Cameras for Bloggers 2019‘ to help you out!

 With photography, it’s a bit of a bottomless pit with money.
 As soon as you buy one piece of kit you’ll want to buy another – I know that’s what I’m like anyway!

-To help you take some amazing photos, this is what camera equipment I use on the road and why I use it – hopefully you’ll find a few of these things very useful to step up for photography game!
+To help you take some amazing photos, this is what camera gear I use for travelling and why I use it – hopefully you’ll find a few of these things very useful to step up your photography game!

 (Please note: all the links in this post are affiliate links.
 They don’t cost you anything to click on them, but if you do decide to buy something then I earn a tiny bit of commission which keeps this site running and allows me to continue to create content for you guys!)

-(These are all quick links in case you want to jump to a specific section)
+(These are all quick links in case you want to jump to the best camera gear for travelling)

 Camera: Canon 6D